AnthonyC93/MERN-Boilerplate/README.md

 React Component Trigger --> API Functions File --> Corresponding Route file --> Corresponding Controller file which uses Mongoose Models

-**Some code was left in models and routes folders for reference in future projects**
+<h4>Note: Some code was left in models and routes folders for reference in future projects</h4>